onesteinbv/addons-onestein/mail_opt_out_default/README.rst

     help="If opt-out is checked, this contact has refused to receive emails for mass mailing and marketing campaign. " `

-By installing this module, partners by default will not receive marketing emails or other kind of automated emails.
+By installing this module, newly created partners by default will not receive marketing emails or other kind of automated emails.

 Configuration